INTRODUCTION TO CAMEROON LAW ON TAX OFFENCES

 - Actions for recovery of land (Individual): It must be commenced within 12 (twelve) years.

 EXTENSION OF STATUTE OF LIMITATION PERIOD FOR TAX OFFENSE IN CAMEROON

 Legal principles are not always inflexible.
 Sometimes they admit to certain exceptions.
 The statute of limitation period for tax offense in Cameroon recognizes some exception, thus where there has been a continuance of the damage, a fresh cause of action arises from time to time as often as damage is caused…”

 The most common exceptional action that can result in an extension of the statute of limitation periods are:

 - Where there appears to be a mistake or error

-- Where an infant was involved as the time the cause of action arose there will be an extension of statute of limitation period
+- Where an infant was involved at the time the cause of action arose there will be an extension of the statute of the limitation period

 - Where the party involved is in a state of unsound mind